 Miles Barton has been professionally evaluating, researching and cataloguing a wealth of art and antiques for over thirty years.
 For the last twenty years he has focused on traditional pictures, largely portraiture and ‘old masters’.
-He has made a number of discoveries in this field some of which are now with national and international collections, such as the British Museum, London; Bibliothèque Nationale de France, Paris and the Heeresgeschichtliches Museum, Vienna.
+He has made a number of discoveries in this field some of which are now with national and international collections, such as the British Museum, London and the Bibliothèque Nationale de France, Paris.
 He has advised auction houses, public and private galleries, and has written on matters associated with British history and art.

 Graduating with a History & Art degree he first joined Phillips Auctioneers and several years later became a senior specialist with Sotheby’s in central London.
 During this time he travelled extensively meeting with collectors, assessing items and advising on the advantages of buying and selling within the London art market, helping to create a number of headline auctions as a result.
 From this he went on to be part of team that advised and analysed the market for an online fine art information company as it established its web presence.

 A life-long enthusiast of all manner of aspects associated with art and history, he has been the historical researcher for a number of period film and television productions, including Academy Award winner “The Madness of King George” where he worked closely with the acclaimed production designer Ken Adam.
 He has lectured at the Sotheby’s Institute of Art; acted as a specialist guide to the notable Victorian memorials at Highgate Cemetery; and assisted the Witt Library at the Courtauld Institute of Art, cataloguing the stock archive of famous art dealership Arthur Tooth & Son.
 It was here that he worked with the art historian John Sunderland, who encouraged his interest in British 18th century artists.
 He is currently writing a book which will highlight the work of some of these more obscure British portrait painters whose work is often over looked and undervalued.

 He is a member and supporter of The Georgian Group and the Walpole Society, amongst others.